Hgreen528/Hgreen528.github.io/README.md

 ### **5. Technical Challenges & Solutions**

 This project involved several complex technical challenges.
-Below are a few key examples that highlight my problem-solving approach.
+Below are a couple key examples that highlight my problem-solving approach.

-### ## Challenge: Architecting a High-Quality, Cost-Effective, and Performant AI Pipeline
+### ## Challenge 1: Architecting a High-Quality, Cost-Effective, and Performant AI Pipeline

 As the sole architect and developer, the primary engineering challenge of Monogatari was to continuously balance three competing goals from its inception: